java.util.regex

 Answer:

-The expression consists of a capturing group, (dog)
+The expression consists of a capturing group, (dog),

-followed by a greedy quantifier {3}
+followed by a greedy quantifier {3}.
+It matches the

 string "dogdogdog".